DevExpress/testcafe/docs/articles/documentation/test-api/actions/take-screenshot.md

 ---
 # Take Screenshot

-This topic describes how you can take screenshots of the tested page.
+This topic describes how to take screenshots of the tested page.

-**Note**: these actions require a [ICCCM/EWMH-compliant window manager](https://en.wikipedia.org/wiki/Comparison_of_X_window_managers) on Linux.
+**Note**: these actions require an [ICCCM/EWMH-compliant window manager](https://en.wikipedia.org/wiki/Comparison_of_X_window_managers) on Linux.

 > Important!
-If the screenshot directory is not specified with the [runner.screenshots](../../using-testcafe/programming-interface/runner.md#screenshots) API method or the [screenshots](../../using-testcafe/command-line-interface.md#-s-path---screenshots-path) command line option,
+Screenshot actions are ignored if the screenshot directory is not specified with the [runner.screenshots](../../using-testcafe/programming-interface/runner.md#screenshots) API method or the [screenshots](../../using-testcafe/command-line-interface.md#-s-path---screenshots-path) command line option.
-> the screenshot actions are ignored.

 ## Take a Screenshot of the Entire Page